computerHeads/beaverhacksSum20/README.md

-# uQueue - Digital queuing application for small businesses
+# uQueue - a digital queuing application for small businesses

 - A submission to <a href="https://beaverhacks-summer-2020.devpost.com/">BeaverHacks Summer 2020</a> hackathon